BadgerV/Link-safe/sdk/README.md

-# Linkvault Npm Package
+# linksafe Npm Package

-Linkvault is a powerful tool for integrating non-custodial Algorand wallets seamlessly into your applications.
-By leveraging simple links or QR codes, Linkvault facilitates widespread crypto and Algorand adoption.
+linksafe is a powerful tool for integrating non-custodial Algorand wallets seamlessly into your applications.
+By leveraging simple links or QR codes, linksafe facilitates widespread crypto and Algorand adoption.
 This package also includes integration for Algorand Standard Assets, making it a comprehensive solution for your crypto wallet needs.

 ## Installation

-To install the Linkvault package, use npm:
+To install the linksafe package, use npm:

 ```bash
 npm install safe-vault